lgblgblgb/xep128/README.md

 is no configuration but a single built-in config.
 It will change later, hopefully.

+Xep128 is licensed under the terms of GNU/GPL v2, for more information please read file LICENSE

 Currently it's for Linux and/or UNIX-like systems, but since it's an SDL based project, it would be not that hard to port to Windows, I guess.